 In addition to the fees described above, you may pay, and either SPC or its affiliates may receive, a portion of certain other fees and costs associated with your advisory account.
-The following categories are the most common additional fees and costs you may pay to entities other than SPC: (i) for SIGMA Managed Accounts, ticket charges for certain transactions as well as miscellaneous account and service fees; (ii) for Axis Program accounts, fees to the overlay manager that utilizes technology to coordinate trading activities, account rebalancing, and other account management services; (iii) the management fees of third-party money managers or strategists SPC recommends; (iv) internal fees and expenses related to owning mutual funds, exchange-traded funds, or fee-only annuity contracts; and (v) commissions and transaction costs you may separately incur from implementing a financial plan.
+The following categories are the most common additional fees and costs: (i) for SIGMA Managed Accounts, the Program Fee and ticket charges for certain transactions, as well as miscellaneous account and service fees; (ii) the management fees of third-party money managers SPC recommends; (iii) internal fees and expenses related to owning mutual funds, exchange-traded funds, or fee-only annuity contracts; and (iv) commissions and transaction costs you may separately incur from implementing a financial plan.

-For additional information, please see Item 5 of SPC's Form ADV Part 2A brochure, the SIGMA Managed Account ticket charge schedule, Item 4 of SPC's Form ADV Part 2A Appendix 1 wrap fee program brochure, and SPC's Revenue Sharing Disclosure, all of which are available on SPC's client website (www.spc4clients.com).
+For additional information, please see Item 5 of SPC's Form ADV Part 2A brochure and the SIGMA Managed Account ticket charge schedule, both of which are available on SPC's client website (www.spc4clients.com).

-• Help me understand how these fees and costs might affect my investments.
+Help me understand how these fees and costs might affect my investments.
 If I give you \$10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
 What are your legal obligations to me when providing recommendations as my broker-dealer or when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?